helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 Creating multiple entries in a database using Rails is easier than it seems.
 We can even ensure that if one fails, our database gets rolled back to its previous state!
 Ooh la la.
 And one of the most beautiful parts is that we don't have to iterate over anything!!
 Note that this article talks about creating many records in a single table (model), not many tables (models).
 Also, this isn't a batch SQL insert: I'll include a note about that at the end.

 ## What Do We Want to Do?
 Let's say we have a table storing Band data, and we want the ability to add several new Bands to this table from the frontend (JavaScript) using a fetch request.
 Our initial idea might be to loop through all of the new Band data on the frontend and send one fetch request per Band.
 However, this results in sending more fetch requests than necessary.
-Instead, we can actually add all of the new Bands using a single fetch request, which reduces the load on our server.
+Instead, we can actually add all of the new Bands using a single fetch request, which reduces the number of requests our server must handle.

 The fetch request we're aiming for might look something like this:
 ```